fpereiro/gotoB/tutorial/tutorial.md

   └───────────────────────────────────┘
 ```

-With its new power, Ajax also required new responsibility.
+Along with its new power, Ajax also received more responsibility.
 Here's the things that JS must do to implement an interaction without a page refresh:

 1. Send a request to the server.
 2. Receive a response from the server and process it (for example: everything went well, or was there an error?).